ScottON/ScottON/_pages/about.md

 <blockquote>"10/10 incredible freelancer, Scott has great range, commits to the project, and takes pride in his work.
 I wouldn't hesitate to recommend him to family or friends...
 If you need anything from business copywriting to creative content writing Scott will get it done." – James Wilson | That American Grind. </blockquote>
 ## What makes me special:
+I’ve written successful landing pages, blogs, email campaigns, and ads for my clients.
+They cover a range of industries: fintech, recruitment, skincare, software development, and education to name a few.

 I was awarded a Master of Arts degree in Philosophy.
 It's best described as a communication and persuasive writing degree with a fancy intellectual wrapper.
 It's developed a multitude of skills that I bring to the table:

 **Clear and concise writing** – you want people to immediately understand why your product is great.